-1. Scope
+1 1.
+Scope

-- 1.1 This guide defines a set of facial components, characteristics, and descriptors to be considered during a morphological facial comparison. - 1.2 This set of facial components, characteristics, and descriptors describes the facial features that may be visible and comparable between images. - 1.3 This guide defines a standard set of facial components, characteristics, and descriptors that should be used for facial comparison. - 1.4 This guide does not define the comparison process itself, just the feature set to be used during such comparisons. - 1.5 This guide does not define a classification system to constrain how those descriptors shall be articulated as applied to samples.
+- 2 1.1 This guide defines a set of facial components, characteristics, and descriptors to - 3 be considered during a morphological facial comparison. - 4 1.2 This set of facial components, characteristics, and descriptors describes the - 5 facial features that may be visible and comparable between images. - 6 1.3 This guide defines a standard set of facial components, characteristics, and - 7 descriptors that shall be used for facial comparison when visible in the image(s). - 8 1.4 This guide does not define the comparison process itself, just the feature set to - 9 be used during such comparisons. - 10 1.5 This guide does not define a classification system to constrain how those - 11 descriptors shall be articulated as applied to samples.

-2. Terminology
+12 2.
+Terminology

-2.1 Definitions:

-- 2.1.1 Characteristic descriptors, n minutiae of the component characteristics. - 2.1.2 Component characteristics, n detailed features of the facial components. - 2.1.3 Facial components, n gross features considered in virtually all comparisons.
+- 13 2.1 Definitions: - 14 2.1.1 Characteristic descriptors, n-minutiae of the component characteristics

+- 15 2.1.2 Component characteristics, n-detailed features of the facial components - 16 2.1.3 Facial components, n-gross features considered in virtually all comparisons

-3. Significance and Use
+17 3.
+Significance and Use

-3.1 Morphological analysis used for facial comparison should utilize consistent terminology and methodology.
-This guide provides a standard set of facial

-- components, characteristics, and descriptors to be used as a framework in conjunction with a systematic method of analysis for facial image comparison. - 3.2 The order of the facial components in this set is presented from the top of the face to the bottom, not in order of importance or priority. - 3.3 Within this guide, the term "face" generally refers to the face, head, and neck inclusively unless specified otherwise. - 3.4 There are several instances in this guide in which the term "distance" or "approximate distance" is used.
+- 18 3.1 Morphological analysis used for facial comparison should utilize consistent - 19 terminology and methodology.
+This guide provides a standard set of facial components, - 20 characteristics, and descriptors to be used as a framework in conjunction with a - 21 systematic method of analysis for facial image comparison. - 3.2 The order of the facial components in this set is presented from the top of the - 23 face to the bottom, not in order of importance or priority. - 3.3 Within this guide, the term "face" generally refers to the face, head, and neck - 25 inclusively unless specified otherwise.

+3.4 There are several instances in this guide in which the term "distance" or "approximate distance" is used.
 When this term is used in this guide, it does not mean to imply that the precise value of this dimension shall be determined, but rather the relative size of this dimension compared to the overall width or height of the face, if not otherwise specified.
 In this guide, it is recommended that photoanthropometry not be used at all because of its limitations.

-4. Facial Feature List
+33 4.
+Facial Feature List

-- 4.1 The following feature list contains nineteen (19) facial components, each of which is further divided into two levels of detail. - 4.2 The facial components are gross features to be considered in virtually all comparisons.
-Tables 1 through 19 (in section 4.3) further expands each facial component into a set of component characteristics and their associated characteristic descriptors. - NOTE 1 In the figures, dotted lines indicate the position, orientation, and/or location of the feature. - 4.3 Facial Components-The human facial components are multifaceted and when imaging conditions allow, it may be possible to subdivide these components further.
-Any standard procedure using facial comparison analysis should consider all of the following facial components: Skin, Face/Head Outline, Face/Head Composition, Hair, Forehead, Eyebrows, Eyes, Cheeks, Nose, Ears, Mouth, Chin/Jawline, Neck, Facial Hair, Facial Lines, Scars, Facial Marks, and Alterations.
-If features are present and observable on a face that cannot fit into the categories below, those features should be considered and included as part of 4.3.19. - 4.3.1 Skin-"Skin" refers to the overall appearance of the skin.
+- 4.1 The following feature list contains nineteen (19) facial components, each ofwhich is further divided into two levels of detail. - 4.2 The facial components are gross features to be considered in virtually all comparisons.
+Tables 1 through 19 (in section 4.3) further expands each facial component into a set of component characteristics and their associated characteristic descriptors. - 40 Note 1 In the Figures, dotted lines indicate the position, or location of 41 the feature.

+4.3 Facial Components-The human facial components are multifaceted and 42 when imaging conditions allow, it may be possible to subdivide these components 43 44 further.
+Any standard procedure using facial comparison analysis shall consider all of 45 the following facial components when visible in the image(s): Skin, Face/Head 46 Outline, Face/Head Composition, Hair, Forehead, Eyebrows, Eyes, Cheeks, Nose, 47 Ears, Mouth, Chin/Jawline, Neck, Facial Hair, Facial Lines, Scars, Facial Marks, and Alterations.
+If features are present and observable on a face that cannot fit into the 48 categories below, those features should be considered and included as part of 4.3.19 49 4.3.1 Skin- "Skin" refers to the overall appearance of the skin.
 See Table 1.

-TABLE 1 Skin
+50

-Component Characteristics Characteristic Descriptors Overall skin appearance Overall textureOverall tone (for example, luminance and color)
+54 Table 1 Skin Component Characteristics Characteristic Descriptors Overall skin appearance Overall texture Overall tone (for example, luminance and color)